vncnttan/cs50x-final-project-tidyup/README.md

 Early tester and design/color theme consultant
 > "The color tones was too bright and contrast🧑‍🎨, try this color pallete instead 🖌️"
 >
-> "The text was too small 🤏, maybe consider make it bigger"
+> "The text was too small 🤏, maybe consider making it bigger"

 Socials:
 - Instagram: [@davidchrs](https://www.instagram.com/davidchrs/)